msoler75/amp-remove-unused-css/README.md

-This class can be used to take away those unnecessary rules within the CSS code pages AMP (Accelerated Mobile Pages) format.

-In this format each single page contain inline the whole CSS styles that will need.

-Ok, all CSS in AMP is embeded inline, but some people still use templates styles with a tons of CSS code, and most of pages can add large extra useless CSS code.

-It's time to reduce useless CSS and remove all those CSS rules not being used, leaving usually a few lines in each single page.

-¡Now we don't need to worry about big CSS templates that are being translated to AMP HTML!

-These funcions will not significantly reduce the final download size once compressed, but will add clarity in code and will reduce the processor time, that it's useful in handheld devices.

-Maybe in the future Google will mind the size of AMP pages and classify the smaller ones in a better position.
+# REMOVE UNUSED CSS RULES IN AMP PAGES #

+This library is for a quick optimization of the CSS rules of an AMP document, eliminating 95% of the rules that are not being used in the current document.

-I tried some approaches to get the fastest algorithm, and now it's really fast.
-But I recommend to cache pages as usual.
+I tried some approaches to get the fastest algorithm, and now it's really fast, so you can use it in every page of your website.

 More information about AMP:
 https://www.ampproject.org/

+The operation is simple: it is enough to process the final document in AMP format, including the <style amp-custom> tag and the <body>.

+Version 2.0 have been completely rebuilt, and now supports @media rules, which tolerates and optimizes them, removing them completely when they are no longer needed.

+It also respects the @keyframes leaving them unchanged.

+If you want to preserve some CSS rules, you can also tell the library to keep them.

 HOW TO USE THE CLASS